sasagawa888/Elxlog/readme.txt

  The comparison operation is the same as C and Elixir. e.g. < > >= <= == !=

+ Anonymous variables in the same clause are not distinguished.

  Elixir code can be mixed in the file read by reconsult/1.
  The line after "!Elixir" is Elixir code. see test.pl